Making Concurrency Functional: Enrichment

 \section{Enrichment}

 Games and strategies support enrichments, to: probabilistic strategies, also with continuous distributions~\cite{probstrats,mfps2018}; quantum strategies~\cite{popl19}; and strategies on the reals~\cite{aurore}.
-The enrichments specialise to the cases above; \eg, probabilistic strategies specialise to optics based on Markov kernels when between dialectica games.
+The enrichments specialise to the cases above.
+Work on enriched concurrent strategies transfers to situations of interest in functional programming, domain theory and geometry of interaction.
+In explaining how, we can take advantage of a general method for enriching strategies.

-The enrichments were developed individually and are not always the final story.
+The enrichments named above were developed individually and are not always the final story.
 For instance, the assignment of quantum operators to configurations of strategies in~\cite{popl19} is not functorial w.r.t.~inclusion on configurations, a defect when it comes to understanding how the operator of a configuration is built up.
 The authors' remedy also achieves all the enrichments just named, now uniformly by the same construction.

 The construction is w.r.t.~a symmetric monoidal category $(\mathcal M, \otimes, {\rm I})$.
 For example, $\mathcal M$ can be the monoid $([0,1], \cdot, 1)$ comprising the unit interval under multiplication (for probabilistic strategies); measurable spaces with Markov kernels (for probabilistic strategies with continuous distributions); CPM, finite-dimensional Hilbert spaces with completely positive maps (for quantum strategies); or Euclidean spaces with smooth maps, to support (reverse) differentiation.